GoogleChrome/web.dev/src/site/content/en/blog/web-platform-07-2022/index.md

 Included in Firefox 104 is the [CSS Font Loading API](https://developer.mozilla.org/docs/Web/API/CSS_Font_Loading_API) in Web Workers, and the CSS `animation-composition` property, that defines the composition operation used when multiple animations affect the same property simultaneously.

-The Safari 16 beta [mentioned last month](/web-platform-06-2022/#safari-16-brings-several-key-features-to-the-browser) is also still ongoing, so we can look forward to those features landing soon.
+The Safari 16 beta [mentioned last month](/web-platform-06-2022/#safari-16-brings-several-key-features-to-the-browser) is also still ongoing.

 These beta features will land in stable browsers soon.